flowroute/flowroute-messaging-python/README.md

 ###### Example usage

-1. Run the following, replacing the `to`, `from_number`, and `content` variables within the quotes with your own values:
+1. Run the following, replacing the `msg`, `to`, `from_number`, and `content` variables with your own values:

-	`msg = Message(to="15305557784", from_="18444205700", content="This is message content.")`
+	`msg = Message(to="15305557784", from_="18444205700", content="This is the message content.")`

-2. Next, run the following command:
+2. Next, run the following command, replacing `msg` with the variable you defined above:
 	`response = controller.create_message(msg)`

 	The message is sent.

 ###### Example response

 No response is returned for a sent message.
-Error messages can be returned, however.
+Response error messages can be returned, however.

 ##### Retrieve the message identifier